lashhw/System-Software-Design-Implementation/hw1/write_up.md

     ...
 }
 ```
-Expect three arguments: an action (add or remove), a process name, and a system call number.
+Our userspace test program expect three arguments: an action (add or remove), a process name, and a system call number.
 If not enough arguments are provided, it prints usage instructions.

-Parse the arguments and constructs a `filter_info` structure, setting the `syscall_nr` and copying the process name into the `comm` field.
+Then, parse the arguments and constructs a `filter_info` structure, setting the `syscall_nr` and copying the process name into the `comm` field.

 Depending on the action, it issues an `ioctl` call to either add or remove the filter via `IOCTL_ADD_FILTER` or `IOCTL_REMOVE_FILTER`.